 It’s winter, it’s cold and so I crave the pie – all the time.
-Deep filled, meaty pie with unctuous oozy sauce and buttery pastry.
+Deep filled, meaty pie with buttery pastry.
 Pure comfort food.
-First I toyed with the idea of using lamb shanks in a pie, all St. John style with the bones sticking out the top.
-When I googled to see if anyone else had done a lamb shank pie though – Jamie O had already been there, which put me off for some reason.
-So, I finally decided on ham, big chunks of smoked ham – lots of pink bits for your valentine.
+First I toyed with the idea of using lamb shanks in a pie, all St. John style with the bones sticking out the top but I finally decided on a cheap as chips ham hock filling.

 Smoked Ham Hock Pie